Adamu Atta: Governor of Kwara State

 Atta defeated Obatemi Usman for a seat in the Constituent Assembly in 1977.
 Usman appealed the vote to his Oziogu clan, accusing the Aniku sub-clan of Adavi, to which Atta belonged, of occupying most of the public offices in Ebira land.

 Atta was responsible for establishing the Obangede Specialist Hospital.

 Tenure

 As governor, Atta oversaw the construction of several major projects, including Kwara Hotels Phase II, several specialist hospitals, the Secretariat Phase III (now the Governor's office), and the Kwara civil service clinic.
 He also conceived the idea of establishing a community bank in 1981, the first being the Omu-Aran Community Bank.
 This later gave birth to Trade Bank Plc in 1987.
 Atta was a popular governor and was praised for his development initiatives.
 He was also known for his commitment to democracy and good governance.

 Death

-Alhaji Adamu Attah, died on Thursday in his Abuja residence after a protracted illness.
-He was buried in Kuroko, Okene residence at about 5 p.m. according to Islamic rite, at age 86.
+Alhaji Adamu Attah, died on Thursday, May 1, 2014, in his Abuja residence after a protracted illness.
+He was buried in his Kuroko, Okene residence at about 5 p.m. according to Islamic rite, at age 86.